human-nature-lab/trellis-app/docs/form-builder/Pages.md

 ## Page skips

 A page of questions may be conditionally shown or hidden based on conditions that were previously assigned based on responses to previous questions.
 The steps for adding a page skip are:

 1. Click the "Add Skip" button on the page you want to conditionally show.
-2. Select "Hide" or "Show" to choose whether you want the page to be conditionally hidden or shown.
-3. Select "any" or "all" to choose whether the Hide/Show action should be applied only if all of the selected conditions are present or if any one of the conditions exists.
-4. Type one or more conditions in the tag field, available conditions will be autocompleted.
+2. Add the [skip logic](../Skips.md) using custom JavaScript or Hide/Show logic.

 For more information, go to the section on [condition assignment](Conditions.md).